 '''

 from pyquil import get_qc, Program

 from pyquil.gates import

-qvm = get_qc('9q-square-qvm')
+qc = get_qc('9q-square-qvm')

 '''

-One executes quantum programs on the QVM using a .run(...) method, intended to closely mirror how one will execute programs on a real QPU (check out our website to see current and legacy QPUs).
+One executes quantum programs on the QVM using the .run (...) method, intended to closely mirror how one will execute programs on a real QPU.
 We also offer a Wavefunction Simulator (formerly a part of the QVM object), which allows users to contruct and inspect wavefunctions of quantum programs.
-Learn more about The Wavefunction Simulator.

-(For information on constructing quantum programs, please refer back to Programs and Gates.)
+Learn more about the Wavefunction Simulator here.
+For information on constructing quantum programs, please refer back to Programs and Gates.